 And remember, changing a Medigap policy can be hard.
 Give the policy one last read to see if it covers not just your current needs but potential future needs.

-Editor’s note: This story has been updated to reflect new 2020 rules.
+Editor’s note: This story has been updated to include 2022 figures.